xandrd/Kistory/README.md

 - Toolbar plugin is used
 - Show list of missions
 - Show list of events of selected mission in the separate window
+- Add the Event to the mission
+- Delete the event from the mission

 ## Development